angular/angular/aio/content/tutorial/first-app/first-app-lesson-05.md

 # Lesson 5 - Add an input parameter to the component

-This tutorial lesson demonstrates how to create a component `@Input()`, use it to pass data to a component for customization.
+This tutorial lesson demonstrates how to create a component `@Input()` and use it to pass data to a component for customization.

 **Time required:** expect to spend about 10 minutes to complete this lesson.